 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 In Queensland, there is a specific offence for aggravated supply of a dangerous drug.
 This offence applies to all drugs listed in Schedules 1 and 2 of the Drugs Misuse Regulation 1987.
-This covers not only the more common drugs such as ICE, ecstasy, cannabis and cocaine, but also many steroid and prescription drugs.
+This covers not only the more common drugs such as ice, ecstasy, cannabis and cocaine, but also many steroid and prescription drugs.

 Circumstances which may lead to the more serious offence of aggravated supply include supplying a dangerous drug to a minor, a person with intellectual impairment, or to a person in a school or correctional facility.
-This aggravated charge is very serious and carries with it a maximum penalty of up to 25 years imprisonment.
+This aggravated charge is serious and carries a maximum penalty of up to 25 years imprisonment.

 The Offence Of Producing Dangerous Drugs

-- the person to whom the thing is supplied is an intellectually impaired person; or
+- is an intellectually impaired person; or

-- the person to whom the thing is supplied is within an educational institution; or
+- is within an educational institution; or

-- the person to whom the thing is supplied is within a correctional facility; or
+- is within a correctional facility; or

 What Actions Might Constitute Aggravated Supply of A Dangerous Drug?